cucumber/docs/content/tools.md

 #### Rails 3.x and above

-Go to Cucumber-Rails' [README](https://github.com/cucumber/cucumber-rails/blob/master/README.md) for installation instructions and ignore this page.
+Go to Cucumber-Rails' [README](https://github.com/cucumber/cucumber-rails/blob/master/README.md) for installation instructions.

 As of Cucumber-Rails version 0.5.0 and above, Cucumber-Rails **only** supports Rails 3.x and above (Rails 2 is **not** supported).